Skip to content

 };

-tick() Advance time-dependent state.
-Called once per scheduling round; may be empty.
+tick() Advance time-dependent state; may be empty.

-PeripheralContext — injected services
+Step 2 — read the injected services

 struct PeripheralContext {

-IBusMaster* bus{nullptr}; // DMA path into physical memory
+IBusMaster* bus{nullptr}; // DMA into physical memory

-ILogger* logger{nullptr}; // Diagnostic sink
+ILogger* logger{nullptr}; // diagnostic sink

-ITimeSource* time{nullptr}; // Current simulated time
+ITimeSource* time{nullptr}; // current sim time

 };

-void attach(const PeripheralContext& ctx) override {
+void attach(const PeripheralContext& ctx) override { ctx_ = ctx; }

 Result<uint32_t> mmio_read(PhysAddr addr, AccessSize size) override {